 What Do We Know About Housing Choice Vouchers?

-Research shows that vouchers reduce the rent burdens of low-income households, allow them to live in less crowded homes, and help them to avoid homelessness.
-The program has been less successful, however, in getting recipients to better neighborhoods and schools, and perhaps the greatest disappointment of the program is its limited reach.
-Families wait for years in most places to receive a voucher, and only one in four households eligible for a voucher nationally receives any federal housing assistance.
-Further, a significant minority of households who receive vouchers never use them, in part because of the difficulty of finding willing landlords with acceptable units.
-Thus, as effective as the program is, there is still much to learn about its operation and how we might improve it.
+The Housing Choice Voucher Program provides assistance to approximately 2.2 million households each year, making it the largest low-income housing subsidy program managed by the U.S. Department of Housing and Urban Development (HUD).
+This paper reviews what we know about the program.
+In brief, experimental research shows that vouchers help to reduce the rent burdens of low-income households, allow them to live in less crowded homes, and minimize the risk of homelessness.
+Research also shows, however, that the program has been far less successful in getting recipients to better neighborhoods and schools.
+And perhaps the greatest disappointment of the program is its limited reach.
+Families typically wait for years to receive a voucher, and only one in four households eligible for a voucher nationally receives any federal rental housing assistance.
+Another issue is that a significant share of households who receive vouchers never use them, in part because of the difficulty of finding willing landlords with acceptable units.
+Thus, as effective as the program is, there is still room for improvement.